Nicole Lavelle

 This book is the final document of a year-long project conducted while I was a Graduate Fellow at the Headlands Center for the Arts.

-The book is a non-linear narrative of fragments, recontextualized image and text from private and public archives and collections.
-The content I assembled is annotated in first-person narrative, explaining the wild connections that emerged between everything and my own growth in the process.
+The book is a non-linear narrative of fragments, recontextualized images and text that I gathered from private and public archives and collections.
+The content I assembled is annotated in my first-person narrative, as I explain the wild connections that emerged between all of the pieces, and muse on my own growth during the process.

-Paper Road contains 450 pages of annotated narrative, an introductory essay, a conversation with archivist and independent scholar Rick Prelinger, a non-functional (but poetic!) index, and a bibliography.
+Paper Road contains 450 pages of annotated narrative, an introductory essay, a conversation with archivist and independent scholar Rick Prelinger, a non-functional (but poetic!) index, and an extensive bibliography.

 Published in 2017 by Publication Studio San Francisco.